Cancer Support Services at Allegheny Health Network

 - A physical finding that is linked to hereditary cancer (such as many colon polyps)

 A known genetic mutation in the family (from one or more family members who have already had genetic testing)

-Cancer registries are crucial in determining these guidelines.
+Cancer registries are crucial in determining best practice treatment guidelines.
 They are complex databases maintained by accredited cancer programs like those at the Allegheny Health Network Cancer Institute.
-Our tumor registry collects demographic, diagnostic, treatment and outcome data on all patients diagnosed with or treated for cancer throughout our system.
+Our tumor registry collects demographic, diagnostic, treatment, and outcome data on all patients diagnosed with or treated for cancer throughout our system.
 This data is analyzed internally by members of the medical and administrative staffs and externally by researchers.

 The registry electronically transmits cancer data to the Pennsylvania Cancer Registry and to the National Cancer Data Base for epidemiologic and research purposes.
 It also annually follows up on all registered patients and updates the database with current disease status, quality of life, recurrence information and any subsequent treatment the patient received during the year.

 The expertise of our experienced radiologists combined with our state-of-the-art imaging systems allow us to give you a fast and accurate diagnosis.
 Our advanced technology and equipment provide extremely clear and precise images while ensuring your safety and health.

 We utilize electronic medical records to seamlessly provide you with comprehensive care that is efficient and accurate.
 These records are digital versions of a doctor’s paper chart and contain your medical and treatment histories.
 They help us to navigate your care from any point in the Allegheny Health Network that you receive services.